freedombox/FreedomBox/doc/dev/tutorial/other.rst

 The user can trigger the diagnostics test by going to **System -> Diagnostics** page.
 This runs diagnostics for all the applications.
 Users can also run diagnostics specifically for this app from the app's page.
-A diagnostics menu item is shown by the :class:`plinth.views.AppView` and `app.html` template automatically when ``diagnose()`` method is overridden in the app or a component.
+A diagnostics menu item is shown by the :class:`freedombox.views.AppView` and `app.html` template automatically when ``diagnose()`` method is overridden in the app or a component.